svermeulen/vim-subversive/README.md

 # Subversive

 Subversive provides two new operator motions to make it very easy to perform quick substitutions.
-It contains no default mappings and will have no affect until you add your own maps to it.
+It contains no default mappings and will have no effect until you add your own maps to it.

 ## Substitution Motion